line72/usbmdistros/website/content/products/dawn_of_azazel-the_law_of_the_strong.md

 ---
+actualPrice: $20.00
-title: "Dawn of Azazel - The Law Of The Strong"
+album: The Law Of The Strong
-date: 2021-06-22T16:40:35
-draft: false
-artist: "Dawn of Azazel"
+artist: Dawn of Azazel
-album: "The Law Of The Strong"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:45'
+draft: false
 images:
-    - "/images/covers/dawn_of_azazel-the_law_of_the_strong.jpg"
+- /images/covers/dawn_of_azazel-the_law_of_the_strong.jpg
-thumbnailImage: "/images/covers/dawn_of_azazel-the_law_of_the_strong-thumb.jpg"
-actualPrice: $20.00
 inStock: true
+thumbnailImage: /images/covers/dawn_of_azazel-the_law_of_the_strong-thumb.jpg
+title: Dawn of Azazel - The Law Of The Strong
 ---

 ## Vinyl